-Dear Valued Stakeholders,
+Dear valued stakeholders,

-The board of Directors (the "Board") is committed to driving sustainable development in the Group's business operations.
-The Board has overall responsibility for the Group's ESG strategy and reporting, while both the members of the Board and senior management supervise the ESG issues of the Group.
+The board (the "Board") of directors (the "Directors") is committed in driving sustainable development in the Group's business operations.
+The Board has overall responsibility for the Group's ESG strategy and reporting, while both members of the Board and senior management supervise the ESG issues of the Group.
 The Board continuously monitors and reviews the key risks affecting the sustainability of the Group's business, such as the environmental, occupational health and safety and labour standards.
 The risk management and internal control frameworks provide a structured approach for the Board to formulate policies and ensure effective execution.
-More information about the Group's governance structure is stated in the section "Governance for Sustainability".
+More information about the Group's governance structure is stated in the section "GOVERNANCE FOR SUSTAINABILITY".

 The Group continuously communicates with its stakeholders to understand their concerns and fulfil their expectations.
 During the Reporting Period, the Group distributed questionnaires to multiple stakeholders to collect their views on the sustainability issues of the Group.
-Their opinions help the Group understand its ESG performance, assess the importance of different ESG-related issues and prioritise them.
-With reference to the stakeholders' opinions, the Board regularly reviews the Group's sustainability strategies and makes adjustments to line up with stakeholders' expectations while meeting the requirements of regulators.
+Their opinions help the Group to understand its ESG performance, assess the importance of different ESG-related issues and prioritise them.
+With reference to the stakeholders' opinions, the Board reviews the Group's sustainability strategies at least annually and, where appropriate, adjusts the Group's policies to live up to stakeholders' expectations while meeting the requirements of regulators.

-In 2021, the Group set various ESG-related targets on relevant KPIs.
+The Group has set various ESG-related targets on relevant KPIs.
 The Board conducts an annual review to follow up the progress made on the Group's ESG-related targets.
 The Board makes full use of the available ESG data to compare the performance between different years.
 Aiming to achieve the targets, the Group strives to promote sustainability.
 Therefore, the Board believes the ESG-related targets can raise employees' awareness of ESG, drive behavioural changes and facilitate the incorporation of ESG initiatives into the Group's operational strategy.

-On behalf of the Board, I would like to express my gratitude to my fellow directors, the management team, all employees and stakeholders for their contributions to the Group's sustainable development.
+On behalf of the Board, I would like to express my gratitude to my fellow Directors, the management team, all employees and stakeholders for their contributions to the Group's sustainable development.